 “Go and See” (from Toyota Production System), “Genchi Genbutsu” in Japanese, is also very good for reducing intermediate levels, that is distorting the information for higher management.

 Visualisation (ancient): A picture is better than 1000 words.
-To make common information visible, transparent and easy to access.
+To make common documentation visible, transparent and easy to access.
 But, also a necessity for us humans when we are reducing complexity; organisation charts, architectures, work-breakdown structures, time plans, tables, drawings, diagrams, pictures etc. are needed as a complement to text, otherwise we will get massive misunderstandings.

 We need to respect our people.
 People in the organisation are no machines and must be treated as the humans we are, which many of Deming’s quotes circulate around .
 If there is not respect, the symptoms will be endless with low motivation and “no care” mentality, since there is no possibility to change oneselves own situation and no way to influence the organisation (the system) to become better.